druxorey/pybash-scripts/README.md

 To execute a C++ script, navigate to the directory containing the script and comile it with the 'g++' package using the following command:

     g++ script-name.cpp -o script-compiled

 Then run it with the next command:

+    ./script-name

+### Go Scripts

+To execute a Go script, navigate to the directory containing the script and comile it with the 'go' package using the following command:

+    go build -o script-compiled script-name.cpp

+Then run it with the next command: